Zenithsiz/ist-ddrs-lab2/typst/exercises/16.typ

 #pagebreak()

 #indent_par[In our third and final approach, we determined that the link $1 -> 2$ was very expensive, and considered whether it'd be worth to instead use the links $1 -> 4$, $4 -> 3$ and $3 -> 2$ instead.
 We briefly considered $1 -> 4$ and $4 -> 2$, but this link is very expensive and not used by any other flow, so it was likely not worth it.
-Again, we started from 0 circuits in each link, and increased them until we had the desired blocking percentages.
+Again, we started from 0 circuits in each link and increased them until we had the desired blocking percentages.
 We've detailed the approach in tables 31 and 32, and the results in table 33.]

 #figure(
 	pad(1em, tablex(